“Wide variety of topics changed how I viewed not only research but learning and culture in general […]”

-Summer 2024: the Institute will host the Research Skills Academy for a fourth season.
-Dates will be July 8-25.
-We will operate virtually, with people from several cities participating from their home.
-Students can also form a cluster in their city’s public library, but they would still be following the online program.
+Summer 2026: the Institute will host the Research Skills Academy for a sixth season.
+Dates are set for July 6-23.
+We will operate virtually, with people from several cities participating from their location.
 The Academy’s goal is to prepare motivated high school (and very motivated middle school) students with skills needed to do research and advanced academic work.
 Students may sign up for the Research Skills Academy at the sign-up page.
 The Research Skills Academy is free, but space might be limited.
+You can also download a flyer at this link:

 Goals

-Academic awareness: a tour of every major academic field, including a discussion of what research is done in those fields.
-(Anthropology, art, biology, chemistry, classics, computer science, economics, engineering, history, languages, linguistics, literature, mathematics, music, philosophy, physics, political science, psychology, sociology, theater, …)
+Academic awareness: career presentations on jobs and research in every major field.
+(Think anthropology, art, biology, chemistry, classics, computer science, economics, engineering, history, languages, linguistics, literature, mathematics, music, philosophy, physics, political science, psychology, sociology, theater, …)

 Case studies: maybe the most important part: tutoring and practice in carrying out in-depth case studies.

-Personal or partnered projects: in addition to instruction and lectures, students will have plenty of time to practice the skills and work on personal projects.
+Personal or partnered projects: in addition to tutorials and lectures, students have much time to practice the skills and work on personal projects.

 Giving presentations: most presentations are lousy.
 How do you go beyond that?
-Topics are: reading the room, giving talks that are not “reading bullet points”, slide preparation along the lines of the TED talk principles, …
+Reading the room, giving talks that are not “reading bullet points”, slide preparation, …

 Specificity: students list a top area of interest, and we pool guest-scientist and lecturer knowledge to prepare presentations on that topic.